maniacbug/Camera_Controller/README.md

 cameras.
 When sufficient noise is heard, it triggers a configurable series of pulses to any number of cameras.

+## Known issues

+The piezo trigger does not work.
+Be sure to set use_piezo = false in any configuration you want to test now.

 ## Installation

 Download the latest archive into your sketch folder.
 You'll also need certain